 The first European rules were established, as early as 1956.
 Through the efforts of the European Union for the Wholesale Trade in Potatoes – now EUROPATAT – professional practices were defined and a simple and efficient procedure for expert assessments and arbitration, known ever since by RUCIP, has been set up.
 Since then, RUCIP has been used for nearly all European transactions and has several times been modified (in 1972, 1986, 1993, 2000 and 2006), which resulted in a RUCIP which has been adapted to the demands of the trade and the technical evolution within the potato sector.

 On the same date, the RUCIP European Committee and secretariat moved to the Europatat office in Brussels.

 The RUCIP 2017 edition focus strictly on the transfer of the European secretariat from Paris to Brussels and on the possibility to create European lists of Experts and Arbitrators for the countries that do not have a National RUCIP secretariat.
 These National RUCIP secretariats are located in Czech Republic, France, Germany, Ireland, Italy, the Netherlands, Spain, Switzerland and the UK.

-Without cancelling any national rules, which is in any case not within their power, the three professional organisations:
+Without cancelling any national rules, which is in any case not within their power, the two professional organisations:

 - EUROPATAT (Rue de Trèves 49-51 box 8, B-1040 BRUSSELS)